-these studies investigate XCS from an algorithmic point of view.
-Some remarkable efforts in this direction are [8] and [9].
+Recent investigations of XCS have been focused on a variety of aspects, with the common goal of improving our understanding of the system.
+The result has often been better performance and wider applicability in several domains.
+Some of these studies investigate XCS from an algorithmic point of view.
+Some remarkable efforts in this direction are [8], [9].
 They investigate the dynamics of the different components of XCS, and how these components interact to evolve optimal rules that represent the target concept in an accurate and compact way.
 Other studies focus on certain components of the algorithm, such as the deletion algorithms [10], the definition of fitness [11], or the knowledge representation [12]-[14].
-Most of these studies are restricted to artificially designed problems, because they are easy to analyze and allow control of their degrees of complexity to some extent.
+Most of these studies are restricted to artificially designed problems, because they are easy to analyze and allow control of their degree of complexity to some extent.

-Other types of investigations focus on the applicability with XCS to real-world problems.
-In [15], XCS is applied to a data mining problem with good performance, both in terms of accuracy rate and explanatory capabilities.
-This study is extended in [16] with a varied set of data mining problems, where XCS appears to perform competitively with respect to other classifier techniques, such as nearest neighbors (NNs) and decision trees.
+Other types of investigations focus on the applicability of XCS to real-world domains.
+In [15], XCS is applied to a data mining problem with a high degree of performance, both in terms of accuracy rate and explanatory capabilities.
+This study is extended in [16] with a varied set of data mining problems, where XCS appears to perform competitively with respect to other classifier techniques, such as nearest neighbors and decision trees.
 These studies provide a comparison of accuracy rates between XCS and other classifier schemes1 and show that XCS is competitive.
-However, this information is of limited use, as there is a lack of a deeper understanding of the general behavior of XCS in real-world problems, i.e., what types of problems XCS is well or poorly suited to, and the reasons of the success or failure of XCS compared with other classifier schemes.
-Moreover, it is well known that no classifier scheme globally dominates in every domain.
+However, this information is of limited use, as there is a lack of a deeper understanding of the general behavior of XCS in real-world problems, i.e., what types of problems XCS is well or poorly suited to, and the reasons of the success or failure of XCS compared to other classifier schemes.
+Moreover, it is well known that there is not any classifier scheme that globally dominates in every domain.
 Instead, there might be some types of problems where a particular classifier scheme excels [17].
 Therefore, a major issue of current research is to identify the domains of competence of a particular classifier scheme.
-One of the major obstacles in this kind of investigation is the difficulty of characterizing the differences between various real-world problems, and relating the classifier's behavior to such differences.
+One of the major obstacles in this kind of